top of page

 Why Consider Establishing a Wildflower Meadow?

-Wildflower meadows, along with other species-rich grasslands and hedgerows, hold a special place in the natural and cultural heritage of the UK.
-Sadly, due to intensive farming methods, these meadows have dwindled to a fraction of their former glory.
-Once upon a time, there were enchanting wildflower meadows in every parish, but it's estimated that a staggering 97% of them have vanished since the 1930s, along with 50% of our cherished hedgerows since 1945.
+Wildflower meadows, along with other species-rich grasslands and hedgerows, hold a special place in the heritage of the UK.
+Sadly, due to intensive farming methods, these meadows have dwindled to a fraction of their what they were.
+Only a generation ago, there were wildflower meadows in every parish, but it's estimated that a staggering 97% of them have vanished since the 1930s, along with 50% of our hedgerows since 1945.

 These meadows and hedgerows are not just a scenic backdrop; they are vibrant ecosystems that support a diverse array of wildlife.
 From wildflowers and fungi to bees, butterflies, reptiles, and birds, they create a haven for nature's wonders.
 However, their decline has put 40% of the UK's pollinating insects, including half of our butterfly species, at risk of extinction.

-To address this issue, we're embracing the traditional methods used to manage hay meadows before intensive farming practices took over.
-Our annual maintenance program includes:
+To tackle this issue, we are using the traditional methods which were in place before intensive farming practices took over.
+Our annual maintenance programme includes:

 Spring / Summer